leobudima/elogii-blog/content/building-trust-with-your-customers-through-delivery.md

 And despite all of the popularity of e-commerce, **a face-to-face sales pitch is far more likely to succeed** than any online marketing campaign.

 So, in fact, delivery management software makes it easier to build trust with customers.

-While at the same time giving you the tools to [**compete with Amazon delivery**](https://elogii.com/blog/how-to-compete-with-amazon-delivery/) and other big-name competitors.

 ### #8 Be Transparent